College Park, Maryland: 20th century

 The Berwyn neighborhood was developed beginning about 1885 adjacent to the Baltimore and Ohio Railroad.
 It was created by Francis Shannabrook, a Pennsylvanian who purchased a tract of land between Baltimore Avenue and the railroad tracks.
 Shannabrook established a small depot, built a general store, and erected approximately 15 homes in the area to attract moderate-income families looking to move out of Washington.
 The neighborhood began to grow after 1900 when the City and Suburban Electric Railway entered the area.
 By 1925, approximately 100 single-family homes existed, mostly two-story, wood-frame buildings.
 The community housing continued to develop in the 1930s and 1940s with one story bungalows, Cape Cods, and Victorians and, later, raised ranches and split-level homes.

 The Daniels Park neighborhood was developed, beginning in 1905 on the east and west sides of the City and Suburban Electric Railway in north College Park.
 Daniels Park was created by Edward Daniels on 47 acre of land.
 This small residential subdivision was improved with single-family houses arranged along a grid pattern of streets.
 The houses—built between 1905 and the 1930s—range in style from American Foursquares to bungalows.

 The Hollywood neighborhood was developed in the early 20th century along the City and Suburban Electric Railway.
 Edward Daniels, the developer of Daniels Park, planned the Hollywood subdivision as a northern extension of that earlier community.
 Development in Hollywood was slow until after World War II, when Albert Turner acquired large tracts of the northern part of the neighborhood in the late 1940s.
 Turner was able to develop and market brick and frame three-bedroom bungalows beginning in 1950.
 By 1952, an elementary school had been built.
 Hollywood Neighborhood Park, a 21 acre facility along the Baltimore and Ohio Railroad line, is operated by the Maryland-National Capital Park and Planning Commission.

 In 1943, due to World War II efforts to conserve rail transport, the Washington Senators relocated their spring training camp to College Park.
 The locations of 1943 Major League Baseball spring training camps were limited to an area east of the Mississippi River and north of the Ohio River.

 During the 1960s through the 1980s an Urban Renewal Project took place within the historic African American community of Lakeland.
 This project was carried out in the face of the opposition of the community's residents and resulted in the redevelopment of approximately two thirds of the community.
 It displaced 104 of Lakeland's 150 households.

+The College Park–University of Maryland station opened in 1993, connecting College Park to Washington D.C. by means of Metro.
+During its construction in the late 1980s, sand and gravel were excavated from the site of an adjacent small lake.
+In return, Metro built Lake Artemesia on the site, a large recreational area that includes aquatic gardens, fishing piers, and hiker-biker trails.